 The majority of Ventura County residents drive to work, as shown in the figures below.
 Based on pre-pandemic data, Ventura County has a higher rate of single occupancy vehicle commuting and a lower rate of public transit use compared to the state.
-In terms of commute times, the average commute time in Ventura County is shorter than the state average, and a higher percentage of residents work outside their county of residence in Ventura County than statewide.
+The average commute time in Ventura County is shorter than the state average, and a higher percentage of residents work outside their county of residence in Ventura County than statewide.
 The average commute time for public transit users in Ventura County is double the commute time of a single occupancy vehicle commuter.
-Ventura County also has a higher rate of households with 3+ vehicles compared to the state
+Ventura County also has a higher rate of households with 3+ vehicles compared to the state (49.8% versus 41.2%).